Economics 101

-Inflation is most galling and apparent when it hits stuff that is supposed to be affordable.
-The $5 gallon of gas, the $5.55 Little Ceasars pizza, the $15.50-a-month Netflix subscription.
-Earlier this month, Bring a Trailer sold the vehicular equivalent in the form of a $5,775 “beater” Miata.
+Inflation is most galling and apparent when it hits stuff that seems like it should be be affordable.
+The $5 gallon of gas, the $15.50-a-month Netflix subscription.
+Earlier this month, Bring a Trailer sold the vehicular equivalent of a $10 Little Caesars Hot-N-Ready: a $5775 “beater” Miata.

-Relative to $200k Porsche 912s and $350k Mega Cruisers, the sum isn’t that impressive.
-In fact, it’s the least-expensive Miata sold on the popular platform this month.
+Relative to $200K Porsche 912s and $350K Toyota Mega Cruisers, the sum isn’t that impressive.
+In fact, it’s the least-expensive Miata sold on the popular online platform this month.
 Yet when you consider the details—the car was an automatic with rust coming through the rear rocker panels—the mind reels.
-Ten years ago, this was a “$2500 OBO” Craigslist listing with a grainy rear three-quarters shot, the owner’s finger obscuring the license plate.
-Just three years ago, the Hagerty Price Guide would have pegged an automatic car in this condition (let’s call it a #3-, or a driver that needs attention) somewhere around $4000.
+Ten years ago, this was a “$2500 OBO” Craigslist listing with a grainy rear three-quarters shot and the owner’s finger obscuring the license plate.
+Just three years ago, the Hagerty Price Guide would have pegged an automatic car in this condition somewhere around $4000.

 Bring a Trailer

 Like that improbable $28 Taco Bell order you may have read about, there are confounding factors here.
-The Miata has been rising for a decade, and this one was on a platform known for attracting eyeballs and big bucks.
-Also, who doesn’t like Mariner blue?
-The Miata isn’t the only affordable car that has become markedly less so: The Hagerty 100, our index tracking values of the hundred most-insured vehicles in our price guide, briefly crested $50,000 during the summer, up some 25 percent from 2019.
+The Miata has been rising in value for a decade, and Bring a Trailer is known for attracting eyeballs and big bucks.
+(Also, who doesn’t like Mariner blue?)
+The Miata isn’t the only affordable car that has become markedly less so: The Hagerty 100, which is what we call our index that tracks values of the hundred vehicles in our price guide most insured by Hagerty, briefly crested $50,000 during the summer.
+That’s up some 25 percent from 2019.

 In recent months we’ve wondered to what extent the widespread gains we’ve observed on the classic car market is appreciation versus inflation, and when buyers will (or should) blink.
 Affordable cars in particular show how complicated the answer can be.